-Skills and Skills and capabilities related to employability 8.
+Skills Skills and capabilities related to employability 7.
 Demonstrate competent research skills through the appropriate and critical use of research paradigms, and a range of qualitative and quantitative research methods and measurement techniques.
-PSYC3661, PSYC2543 9.
-Apply the knowledge, skills and experience gained to a range of local, national or global issues where psychology can make a difference.
-PSYC3663, PSYC3665, PSYC3653 10.
-Take responsibility for personal and professional learning and development, and demonstrate an awareness of future career opportunities and challenges PSYC3664, PSYC3662, 11.
-Apply the understanding of key theories, concepts, research and applications in relation to counselling psychology to relevant practice PSYC3656, PSYC3657
+PSYC3661, PSYC2543, POLP3107 8.
+Apply the knowledge, skills and experience gained to a range of local, national or global issues where psychology and/or the study of politics can make a difference.
+PSYC3663, PSYC3653, POLP3107 9.
+Take responsibility for personal and professional learning and development, and demonstrate an awareness of future career opportunities and challenges PSYC3664, PSYC3662,